Fuzzy-Stochastic Partial Differential Equations: Fuzzy-Stochastic PDEs

-We view the solution to the parametric problem \eqref{PFSPDE} as a function of $\boldsymbol\xi \in \Xi$ taking values in a Sobolev space $H_0^1(D)$ and study the regularity of the mapping $u: \Xi \rightarrow H_0^1(D)$.
+We view the solution to the parametric problem \eqref{PFSPDE} as a function of $\boldsymbol\xi \in \Xi$ taking values in the Hilbert space $H_0^1(D)$ and study the regularity of the mapping $u: \Xi \rightarrow H_0^1(D)$.
 In the light of this interpretation we consider the following weak formulation of problem \eqref{PFSPDE} pointwise in $\boldsymbol\xi \in \Xi$.

 {\bf Weak formulation II.} Find $u: \Xi \rightarrow H_0^1(D)$ such that $\forall \boldsymbol\xi \in \Xi$ and for all test functions $v \in H_0^1(D)$ the following holds: